kennethreitz/kennethreitz.org/data/software/legit.md

 # legit

 Legit is a simple command line tool that helps to manage your project repositories.
 It takes care of creating, deleting, and switching between branches.

-Legit is a Python script that wraps Git.
-It is designed to be used as a standalone tool, but it can also be used as a Git alias.
+A Python script that wraps Git, it is designed to be used as a standalone tool, but it can also be used via Git aliases.

 It is inspired by [GitHub for Mac](https://docs.github.com/en/desktop/installing-and-authenticating-to-github-desktop/installing-github-desktop), which is a great tool for managing Git repositories.
-I've written some about this in my blog post [GitHub for Mac: A Review](/essays/2011//).
+Legit aims to bring the same level of ease to the command line.

 ## Installation